Mélanie de Jesus dos Santos: 2024

 In March, she competed at the World Challenge Cup in Antalya where she won gold on the uneven bars and won bronze on floor exercise.
 In April she competed at the World Challenge Cup in Osijek, Croatia.
 She won two gold medals – one on the uneven bars and one on floor exercise; additionally she won bronze on balance beam.
 De Jesus does Santos announced that she would skip the 2024 European Championships in order to focus on perfecting her routines in preparation for the 2024 Olympic Games.

 In July de Jesus dos Santos was officially selected to represent France at the 2024 Summer Olympics alongside Marine Boyer, Coline Devillard, Morgane Osyssek, and Ming van Eijken.
 During the qualification round the French team suffered multiple mishaps.
 De Jesus dos Santos fell off the uneven bars while performing her routine, grabbed the balance beam while performing on that apparatus, and fell on floor exercise while performing her double layout.
 As a result the French team finished eleventh and did not advance to the team final.
 Additionally de Jesus dos Santos did not qualify for any individual finals but was the third reserve for the individual all-around final.

-De Jesus Dos Santos ended the year performing on Simone Biles' Gold Over America Tour, for the second time.
+De Jesus dos Santos ended the year performing on Simone Biles' Gold Over America Tour, for the second time.

+2025–2026

+De Jesus dos Santos did not compete in 2025.
+She returned to competition at the 2026 French National Championships where she only competed on floor exercise.
+She scored a 13.350.